step-/nathans-wallpaper/README.md

 dialog (application menu).

-Each slide plays using the current wallpaper MODE: Centre, Tile, Scale, Stretch.
+Each slide plays using the current wallpaper MODE: Centre, Tile, Scale, Stretch, Distort.
 Wallpaper MODE can be set with `-prefs` or the Preferences dialog or by writing the mode value in file `$HOME/.config/wallpaper/backgroundmode`.
 Bypass using the saved mode with `-play=MODE` or by prefixing the MODE and a colon to the image path